Quickstart¶

 result = smolpack.int_smolyak(product_x, dim=dim, qq=dim + 3)

-exact = 0.5 ** dim
+exact = 0.5**dim

 print(f"Result = {result:.10f} (exact = {exact})")

-Example 6: High-dimensional integration¶
+High-dimensional integration¶

 Smolyak's strength is moderate- to high-dimensional problems.
 Here we integrate the product of cosines in 10 dimensions: